 So what makes transplanting cannabis so important?
 What would even happen if you didn’t do it?
 In this article, we will answer those questions, and will dive into the following topics:

 If you don’t transplant your plants in time they might get rootbound.
-Rootbound means that the roots have grown all the way around the edges and bottom of the container because it is nog big enough.
-Your plant will not grow any more until you transplant it to a larger container.
+Rootbound means that the roots have grown all the way around the edges and bottom of the container because it is not big enough.
+Your plant will not grow anymore until you transplant it to a larger container.

 The following symptoms are signs that your plant is rootbound:

 - Stunted Growth

 - Smaller and slower bud production

 - Easy to burn with low % nutrient solution mixtures